jduttondesign/reindeer/README.md

 #JavaScript: Reindeer

 ## Discription
-This JS file loops through all the listed reindeer in the array, and add the name of the reindeer to the single HTML <div> element provided.
+The task is to loop through all the listed reindeer in the array, and add the name of the reindeer to the single HTML <div> element provided.
 The name of the reindeer should be prepended with the corresponding color from the other array.

+For example:

+Blue Dasher, Red Dancer, etc.

 ```
 http-server -p 9999